nerdyjohnny/ovidoc/docs/source/staff.rst

 https://www.twitch.tv/nerdyjohnny

-.. disclamimer:: Johnny is a paramedic that holds North Carolina credentials and practices under medical direction from a physican and guidelines established by the North Carolina Office of Emergency Medical Services.
+.. disclaimer:: Johnny is a paramedic that holds North Carolina credentials and practices under medical direction from a physican and guidelines established by the North Carolina Office of Emergency Medical Services.
 Johnny is not here to offer medical advice or treatments.
 Johnny is not here to establish a patient-provider relationship.
 Please consult your doctor or primary care specialist for non-emergent medical advice or treatment.
 Please visit an emergency department or call 911 in the event of an medical emergency.

 Site Manager (Admins)